CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 In this task, you will try to deploy a very simple hello-world spring boot app to get a high level understanding of how to deploy an asa-e app and access it.

-1. To invoke the Spring Initializer for creating the Spring Boot application, run the following command :
+1. To deploy the hellpw world app and creating the Spring Boot application, run the following command :

    ```shell
    git clone https://github.com/spring-guides/gs-spring-boot.git